 Carnegie has invested money into purchasing several telescopes, including one that can safely view the sun.
+We’ve also recently purchased a portable planetarium!
 We hold star parties at several Pasadena elementary and Middle schools throughout the year.
 If you’re interested in having astronomers visit your school, classroom, scout troupe, or whatever, send me an email.

 More recently, I’ve joined the team of Mount Wilson Observatory volunteers as a telescope operator for the historic 60-inch and 100-inch (Hooker) telescopes.
 As a long-time amateur telescope enthusiast who later became a professional astronomer and cosmologist, words cannot describe how amazing it is I get to operate the two telescopes that have made the biggest impacts on our understanding of the universe!
 Want to have fun with these telescopes too?
 There are many opportunities, both free events and booked observing sessions.
 Visit mtwilson.edu to see what’s going on.